 Chelsea Lake, the sister of Katrina Lake, our Founder, former Chief Executive Officer, and Executive Chairperson of our Board, is an employee on our Women's merchandising team.
-During fiscal year 2021, Chelsea Lake served principally as a Buying Director and had total cash compensation of \$238,923.
+During fiscal year 2022, Chelsea Lake served principally as a Buying Director and had total cash compensation of \$270,898, plus \$10,592 in Company match pursuant to the 401(k) Plan available to all employees.
 Chelsea Lake's cash compensation was determined based on external market compensation data for similar positions and internal pay equity when compared to the compensation paid to employees with similar experience serving in similar positions who were not related to our Founder and Executive Chairperson of our Board.
-In September 2020, Chelsea Lake received an RSU grant covering 5,850 shares of Class A common stock, with an aggregate fair value of \$125,000, which vests in four equal quarterly installments, beginning on June 15, 2022.
-In March 2021, Chelsea Lake received an RSU grant covering 5,100 shares of Class A common stock, with an aggregate fair value of \$300,000, which vested 12.5% on September 15, 2021, and 1/16 in equal quarterly installments thereafter.
+In August 2021, Chelsea Lake received an RSU grant covering 4,050 shares of Class A common stock, with an aggregate fair value of \$168,926, which vests in four equal quarterly installments, beginning on June 14, 2023.
+In May 2022, Chelsea Lake received an RSU grant covering 8,983 shares of Class A common stock, with an aggregate fair value of \$92,166, which vested or will vest in four equal quarterly installments, beginning on September 14, 2022.
 Chelsea Lake has received and continues to be eligible for equity awards on the same general terms and conditions as applicable to employees in similar positions who are not related to our Founder and Executive Chairperson of our Board.